 Although our rings can only be selected up to certain sizes on our website, they are available in any size you may require.
 Sizes larger than those possible to select on our website will be subject to a small additional cost to cover the additional materials required.
 Please contact us for further information.

 If you do not know your ring size, it is important to have it measured by a professional jeweller.
 Most jewellers are happy to do this for you.
 Measuring the circumference of a ring or finger is not accurate enough.
-If a jeweller is measuring your finger, always ensure that youe hands are a normal temperature for you – that they’re not particularly warm or cool – and that you have not be rushing around, exercising, or sitting in a warm car immediately before having the measurement taken as all of these factors can lead to an inaccurate reading.
+If a jeweller is measuring your finger, always ensure that your hands are a normal temperature for you – that they’re not particularly warm or cool – and that you have not be rushing around, exercising, or sitting in a warm car immediately before having the measurement taken as all these factors can lead to an inaccurate reading.
 If the jeweller has a choice of widths in sizing bands, always opt for the one closest to the ring you plan to order or for one narrower (rather than wider).
 It is really helpful if you take a note of the width of the sizing band as well as the ring size.
 If you have a ring which is a perfect fit and a similar width to the ring you wish to order, you can ask a jeweller to measure its size.
-This method of gauging your ring size is innacurate if the ring tapers or is a signet style and should only be used if the ring is the same width all the way around.
+This method of gauging your ring size is inaccurate if the ring tapers or is a signet style and should only be used if the ring is the same width all the way around.
 The ring measurement should be taken from ‘the leading edge’ (a term your local jeweller will understand).
 If your size is measured using a non-UK sizing chart, this is not a problem – we can convert your size to the UK equivalent.
-Please note that our rings can generally be selected up to a certain size only.
-If you require a larger size, you will need to get in touch with us as larger sizes will incur a small fee to cover the cost of the extra metal being added.